35percent/11tystarter/src/posts/phase-2b-the-aylesburys-latest-planning-application.md

 CHECK DETAILS OF FDS/PLOT18 DEAL

  Now it appears that NHG are headed for the exit.
 In a couple of short, but long-winded paragraphs in this new 'standalone' application NHG says that there are a number of issues 'which compromise their ability to successfully deliver the proposals as previously conceived', including completing the development within the timeframe (20XX) and meeting 'the policy requirement for the reprovision of existing affordable housing floorspace'.
-Put more simply, NHG cannot now meet a timetable they themselves had agreed and cannot, or will not, reprovide the demolished social housing on the new, regenerated estat
+Put more simply, NHG cannot now meet a timetable they themselves had agreed and cannot, or will not, reprovide the demolished social housing on the new, regenerated estate.

+##### A nice little earner for NHG

+NHG will not be walking away from the Aylesbury out of pocket ?
+The finacial viability assessment (FVA) tells us that Southwark are giving NHG the Plot 2B land for free, in line with the Development Partnership Agreement beteeen them.
+The FVA also tells us that NHG hope for a profit of £36.7m (15% of gross development value).
+The £28.8m will pay for the building of 199,935 sq ft - how many sq ft of afforddable housing will there be?

+Combined with the £XXm NHG received for the FDS (plus the value of the ZZ units of free-market houisng, look at FVA for sales value0 this means NHG will have received £ZZm from Southwark in return for yyy units of social rented/affordable housing.